openai/openai-cookbook/articles/related_resources.md

 - [LangChain](https://github.com/hwchase17/langchain): A popular Python/JavaScript library for chaining sequences of language model prompts.
 - [LiteLLM](https://github.com/BerriAI/litellm): A minimal Python library for calling LLM APIs with a consistent format.
 - [LlamaIndex](https://github.com/jerryjliu/llama_index): A Python library for augmenting LLM apps with data.
+- [LLMOps Database](https://www.reddit.com/r/LocalLLaMA/comments/1h4u7au/a_nobs_database_of_how_companies_actually_deploy/): Database of how companies actually deploy LLMs in production.
 - [LMQL](https://lmql.ai): A programming language for LLM interaction with support for typed prompting, control flow, constraints, and tools.
 - [OpenAI Evals](https://github.com/openai/evals): An open-source library for evaluating task performance of language models and prompts.
 - [Outlines](https://github.com/normal-computing/outlines): A Python library that provides a domain-specific language to simplify prompting and constrain generation.